 The most popular festival here is Tobata Gion Yamagasa.
 It is held for three days before and after the fourth Saturday of July.
 The focus of the festival is on the parading of the Yamagasa (very large floats).
 During the festival in the night-time, the floats are entirely transformed into pyramids of light.

-Written by local enthusiast for Kitakyushu hostels
+Written by Travel Expert Kitakyushu

 Flo